kstevejose/myblog/_posts/2025-11-02-architecture.md

 ## ℹ️ Level 1: Root Configuration Files

-These files sit at the root level of the API specification and define essential metadata and configuration.
+These files reside at the root level of the API specification and define essential metadata and configuration.

 ### ℹ️ info.yaml